Vanilla Buttercream Frosting + Video

 Adjusting buttercream is simple.
 Add more powdered sugar if it’s too thin, or more cream/milk if it’s too thick.

 When it comes to using cream or milk, I prefer using heavy cream in my vanilla buttercream frosting.
-It gives it a lighter, whipped texture, while still being stiff enough to pipe decorations.
+It gives it a lighter, creamy whipped texture, while still being stiff enough to pipe decorations.

 It’s better to add the milk/cream slowly than to have an overly sweet frosting with added powdered sugar.